nestordemeure/stochastorch/README.md

 print(f"deterministic addition: {result_det}")

 # stochastic addition
-result_sto = adder.add(x,y)
+result_sto = stochastorch.add(x,y)
 print(f"stochastic addition: {result_sto}")
 difference = result_det - result_sto
 print(f"difference: {difference}")

-# biased stochastic addition
+# stochastic addcdiv
+# result = x + epsilon*t1/t2
+t1 = torch.rand(size, dtype=dtype)
+t2 = torch.rand(size, dtype=dtype)
-result_bia = adder.add_biased(x,y)
+epsilon = -0.1
-print(f"biased stochastic addition: {result_bia}")
+result_det = torch.addcdiv(x, t1, t2, value=epsilon)
+print(f"deterministic addcdiv: {result_det}")

+# stochastic addcdiv
+result_sto = stochastorch.addcdiv(x, t1, t2, value=epsilon)
+print(f"stochastic addcdiv: {result_bia}")
-difference = result_det - result_bia
+difference = result_det - result_sto
 print(f"difference: {difference}")
 ```

-`add_biased` flips the rounding mode with a probability proportional to the ratio of the error and the distance between the result and the alternative result.
-This makes the addition associative *on average*.

-`add` has a 50% probability of flipping the rounding mode.
-This is faster but, will change the weights more often.
+Both functions take an optional `is_biased` boolean parameter.
+If is_biased is True, the random number generator is biased according to the relative error of the operation
+else, it will round up half of the time on average.

+When using low precision (16 bits floating-point arithmetic or less), we *strongly* recommend using the `stochastorch.addcdiv` function when possible as it is significantly more accurate (note that Pytorch also [increase the precision locally to 32 bits](https://github.com/pytorch/pytorch/blob/12382f0a38f8199bc74aee701465e847f368e6de/aten/src/ATen/native/cuda/PointwiseOpsKernel.cu?fbclid=IwAR0SdS6mVAGN0TB_TAdKt0WVWWjxiBkmP6Inj9lYH8oB68wjsbQzinlH-xY#L92) when computing `addcdiv`).

+Otherwise, it is often beneficial to use higher precision locally *then* cast down to 16 bits at summing / storage time.
+`add` deals with it automatically when its second input is higher precision than the first.

 ## Implementation details

-We use `TwoSum` to measure the numerical error done by an addition, our tests show that it behaves as needed on `bfloat16` (some edge cases might be invalid, leading to an inexact computation of the numerical error but, it is reliable enough for our purpose).
+We use `TwoSum` to measure the numerical error done by an addition, our tests show that it behaves as needed on `bfloat16` (some edge cases might be invalid, leading to an inexact computation of the numerical error but, it is reliable enough for our purpose) and higher floating-point precisions.

-This and the `nextafter` function let us emulate various rounding modes in software (this is inspired by [Verrou's backend](https://github.com/edf-hpc/verrou)).
+This and the [`nextafter`](https://pytorch.org/docs/stable/generated/torch.nextafter.html) function let us emulate various rounding modes in software (this is inspired by [Verrou's backend](https://github.com/edf-hpc/verrou)).

-The random number generation is done using a hashing function ([Dietzfelbinger's multiply shift hash function](https://arxiv.org/abs/1504.06804)) following [the ideas of Salmons](http://www.thesalmons.org/john/random123/papers/random123sc11.pdf) as a way to avoid paying the price of a random number generator call while ensuring that our additions are deterministic (given the same seed and numbers, we will always round in the same direction).

 ## Potential improvements:

+- one could implement more operations,
-- One could reduce the memory usage of the operations by using more in-place operations,
+- one could reduce the memory usage of the operations by using more in-place operations,
 - one could improve the performance of this code by implementing it as a C++/CUDA kernel.

 Do not hesitate to submit an issue or a pull request if you need added functionalities for your needs!